viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 When a device enrolls into device management, the administrator expects it to receive the appropriate policies to secure and manage the PC.
 However, in some cases, malicious actors can remove enrollment certificates and use them on unmanaged PCs, making them appear enrolled but without the intended security and management policies.

 With Windows enrollment attestation, Microsoft Entra and Microsoft Intune certificates are bound to a device using the Trusted Platform Module (TPM).
-This ensures that the certificates cannot be transferred from one device to another, maintaining the integrity of the enrollment process.
+This ensures that the certificates can't be transferred from one device to another, maintaining the integrity of the enrollment process.

 [!INCLUDE [learn-more](includes/learn-more.md)]